SEO Best Practices for a Successful Website Migration

 Now, comes one of the most important parts of your company’s pre-website migration phase.
 Your team will need to find all the matching URL’s that are going to be migrated over.
 There must be a clear one to one redirect path to ensure you won’t have significant traffic loss.

 Once you’ve compiled all the keywords and URL’s your team will need to benchmark the rankings.
 This is the process of studying the traffic and conversions of all your information.
-Google Analytics is a great tool to understanding that information so they can execute your businesses’ new website to its highest potential.
+Google Analytics is a great tool for understanding that information so they can execute your businesses’ new website to its highest potential.

 The next step for your team would be to make a custom 404 redirect page with a link inside.
 This link would take people visiting your site during the move to an actual location site so they don’t wind up in the dark abyss of the web.

-Finally, they’ll have to register the new website’s Google Search Console and setup the robots.txt files.
+Finally, they’ll have to register the new website’s Google Search Console and set up the robots.txt files.
 These are pieces of code that tell the trusted Google bots where to look for content on your website.
 Once that’s finalized, your business is ready for Act Two and on your way to a successful website migration.

 If you’re looking for a more in-depth view into the first-phase of a website migration for your business, download our free Website Migration Guide For SEO Experts.